 "A young woman... with a real gift for narrative storytelling... with some real insight into the art of live performance."

-Camille Intson is an Esto-Canadian writer, media artist, and multidisciplinary theatre and performance maker, currently based out of London, U.K. Her research-based creative projects question what it means to be human in a predominantly digital world and, more specifically, how digital culture impacts queer-female identities and sexualities.
+Camille makes research-based creative projects that question what it means to be human in a largely digital world and, more specifically, how digital culture impacts queer-female identities and sexualities.
 She is interested in technology’s impact on the humanities as a whole, and the literatures, hybrid performance works, and endless potentialities that can come therefrom.
-Camille prizes vulnerability, empathy, and openness as vital creative partners; her work is both personal and political, and aspires to dissolve boundaries between mediums altogether.
+Camille prizes vulnerability, empathy, and openness as vital creative partners; her work is both personal and political, and aspires to dissolve boundaries between mediums.

 Camille’s prize-winning work as a playwright has been produced and developed across Canada.
 Over the past few years, as Artistic Director of ad-hoc sister collectives ArtLaunch Theatre Company and Pantheon Projects, she has focused her creative energies on a series of experimental, interdisciplinary works which seek to challenge human agency and perception in an era of mass digitization.
 This has led her to the Royal Central School of Speech and Drama’s MA in Performance Practice as Research, where her focus has been on collaborative intermedial performance between human and nonhuman entities.

 She can be found everywhere on the internet at @camilleintson, or at camilleintson.com.